scottenriquez/wiki-depth/README.md

 The input file accepts lines of type:<br>
 <code>"Start Page" "Target Page"</code>
 Where <code>"Start Page"</code> and <code>"End Page"</code> are valid titles of Wikipedia articles.
 There is no error checking to make sure that these pages are valid.

+Note that if a large number of the HTTP requests begin to fail, try reducing the number of threads by changing the global variable <code>MAX_THREADS</code>.

 Also inside the repo are a sample input file and a sample output file.
 The output contains a list of all the pages searched, as well as the depth that the links were found in.
 Due to Python's threading, the *.out files are somewhat poorly formatted.